 - Audit Committee: reviews the Internal Audit Plan to ensure its adequacy, reports on systems of accounting, internal controls and risk management systems, and compliance with regulatory and legal requirements, including litigation.
-Additionally, the Audit Committee reviews accounting, valuation and tax policies, as well as the quality and accuracy of all financial reporting. - Risk Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by providing guidance regarding risk governance and the development of the risk profile and capital adequacy, including the regular review of major risk exposures and recommending approval by the Board of overall risk appetite thresholds - Fiduciary and Credit Risk Committee ('FCRC'): Oversees the assessment and management of all market, liquidity, fiduciary and credit risks taken by CSAML legal entity.
-The committee specifically discusses risks associated with the management of collateralized loan obligations (CLO) vehicles and other investment funds by the entity. - Operational Risk and Compliance Committee ('ORCC'): Primary function is to investigate risks relating to operational, compliance, financial crime, legal, personnel, conduct, reputational and regulatory, incorporating all outsourcing activities undertaken for the entity.
-Furthermore, the committee reviews the entity's annual Risk and Control Self-Assessment ('RCSA').
+Additionally, the Audit Committee reviews accounting, valuation and tax policies, as well as the quality and accuracy of all financial reporting. - Risk Committee: responsible for assisting the Board of Directors in fulfilling their oversight responsibilities by providing guidance regarding risk governance and the development of the risk profile and capital adequacy, including the regular review of major risk exposures and recommending approval by the Board of overall risk appetite thresholds. dditionally, The Risk Committee is responsible for ensuring there is an adequate independent risk management function.